High-Rise (album)

 High-Rise is a studio album by American vocal duo Ashford & Simpson, released in 1983 on Capitol Records.
 It was their second album for Capitol.

 Critical reception

-Hugh Wyatt of the New York Daily News found the duo "manage on this latest vehicle to put back the word rhythm before blues through their powerful percussive, and at times, "sanctified" singing styles...This is one of Ashford and Simpson's more compelling works."
+Hugh Wyatt of the New York Daily News found that the duo "manage on this latest vehicle to put back the word rhythm before blues through their powerful percussive, and at times, 'sanctified' singing styles...
+This is one of Ashford and Simpson's more compelling works."

 The Virginia Pilot called High-Rise "a fine transitional record for the duo, where A&S added more dazzle and lights to their urbane sound without compromising its soulful essence."